ghonim0007/GeXus/docs/apache-beam/ 01-beam-overview.md

 # Apache Beam Core Concepts

 This document provides a technical overview of the core concepts in Apache Beam.
-These concepts form the foundational architecture that will guide data processing within the GeoNexus framework.
+These concepts form the foundational architecture that will guide data processing within the GeXus framework.

 ## 1. Overview of Apache Beam and the Runner Concept